-Again, the skin around our eyes do not hydrate itself.
+Again, the skin around our eyes does not hydrate itself.
 It badly needs our help to keep it looking young and healthy.

 Trophy Skin offers Argan Stem Cell Serum to help increase the skin’s firmness and support the production of collagen and elastin.

-Incorporating this in your daily skin care regimen will help prevent fine lines and wrinkles and repair sun damage.
+Incorporating this into your daily skin care regimen will help prevent fine lines and wrinkles and repair sun damage.

 Unhealthy Nutritional Habits